-Section 4 - Prohibited Uses on Moderately Steep Slopes (15% to < 25%)
+Section 4 - Prohibited Uses and Activities on Moderately Steep Slopes (15% to < 25%)

-- 4.1 The following uses are specifically prohibited on Moderately Steep Slopes if the disturbance exceeds 500 square feet: - A. Removal of existing ground cover and root systems except when related to a permitted use. - B. Solid waste disposal, recycling uses, junkyards, or other similar outdoor storage use. - C. Installation of tennis courts.
+- 4.1 The following uses and activities are specifically prohibited on Moderately Steep Slopes if the disturbance exceeds 500 square feet: - A. Removal of existing ground cover and root systems except when related to a permitted use. - B. Solid waste disposal, recycling uses, junkyards, or other similar outdoor storage use. - C. Installation of tennis courts.

-Section 5 - Permitted Uses on Very Steep Slopes (25% to < 40%)
+Section 5 - Permitted Uses and Activities on Very Steep Slopes (25% to < 40%)

-- 5.1 The following construction activities creating disturbance are permitted within this category via by a Steep Slope Area Permit, provided that each activity is in compliance with the regulations of the underlying district, and is not prohibited by any other Town Law. - A. One single family residence with attached or detached garage. - B. One driveway to serve the residence / garage (Driveways must comply with the Town Private Driveways and Private Roads Law.) - C. Trams and/or stairs as may be needed to access another elevation on the property. - D. Minimal clearing of vegetation or grading, including the addition of fill, only as required for the construction of permitted construction activities within this category. - E. Sanitary and storm sewers with the approval of the Town Engineer and the DEC. - F. Sewage treatment system for residence.
-This must first be reviewed for location viability by local authorities, followed by design approval by the Watershed Inspector, DEC and/or the New York State Department of Health. - G. Utility transmission lines and aboveground utility line structures unless upon petition of a public utility corporation, the New York State Public Utility Commission shall, after public hearing, decide that the presence of such proposed lines or structures in question is not reasonably necessary for the convenience or welfare of the public. - H. The following features may also be permitted based upon extent of soil erosion potential and impact to existing terrain, adjacent properties and scenic vistas.
-If applied for, the design and location of these features must be clearly detailed and dimensioned on the final site plan, and shall be closely reviewed via site visit by the Planning Board and /or Town Engineer:
+- 5.1 The following uses and activities creating disturbance are permitted within this category via by a Steep Slope Area Permit, provided that each activity is in compliance with the regulations of the underlying district, and is not prohibited by any other Town Law. - A. One single family residence with attached or detached garage. - B. One driveway to serve the residence / garage (Driveways must comply with the Town Private Driveways and Private Roads Law.) - C. Trams and/or stairs as may be needed to access another elevation on the property. - D. Minimal clearing of vegetation or grading, including the addition of fill, only as required for the construction of permitted construction activities within this category. - E. Sanitary and storm sewers with the approval of the Town Engineer and the DEC. - F. Sewage treatment system for residence.
+This must first be reviewed for location viability by local authorities, followed by design approval by the Watershed Inspector, DEC and/or the New York State Department of Health. - G. Utility transmission lines and aboveground utility line structures unless upon petition of a public utility corporation, the New York State Public Utility Commission shall, after public hearing, decide that the presence of such proposed lines or structures in question is not reasonably necessary for the convenience or welfare of the public. - H. New or expanded paths developed specifically for golf carts, ATV's or other similar small vehicles-maximum path width to be six feet

-- Paths developed specifically for golf carts, ATV's or other similar small vehicles- maximum path width to be six feet - I. Minor detached structures such as storage /garden sheds, gazebos and playhouses.
+I. Minor detached structures such as storage /garden sheds, gazebos and playhouses.

-Section 6 - Prohibited Uses on Very Steep Slopes (25% to < 40%)- if the disturbance in this slope category is 500 square feet or greater
+Section 6 - Prohibited Uses and Activities on Very Steep Slopes (25% to < 40%)- if the disturbance in this slope category is 500 square feet or greater